marrcandre/django-drf-tutorial/README.md

 **Testando a model `Compra`**

--   Teste o model `Compra` no admin do Django.
+-   Teste a model `Compra` no admin do Django.

 **Finalizando**